 Login to complete a submission.

-These judges include senior PR professionals from agency, corporate, nonprofit, and government teams, as well as service company and PR education professionals.
+Jurors include senior PR professionals from agency, corporate, nonprofit and government teams, as well as service company and PR education professionals.
 Judges will be chosen because of their professional and wide-ranging level of expertise.

-All judges will be required to sign a confidentiality agreement that bans them from disclosing information from entry submissions.
-A maximum of five entries from each category will make up our shortlist of finalists, which will be published online in December 2016 and in print in January 2017.
+All jurors will be required to sign a confidentiality agreement that bans them from disclosing information from entry submissions.
+A maximum of five entries from each category will make up our shortlist of finalists, which will be published online in December 2023 and in the January–February 2024 print issue.
 Judges do not discuss their individual scores with anyone — not even each other.
 As such, the winners are not known until Awards night itself.